joakimunge/denoliver/README.md

 ---

-**Denoliver** is a small, simple, no config static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.
+**Denoliver** is a small, zero config static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.

-_**This project can not be run on Node.js**_

 ## Prerequisites

-### To run this you need to have Deno 1.0 or later installed.
+### To run this you need to have [Deno](https://deno.land/) 1.0 or later installed.

-Read about Deno and get it here: [Deno](https://deno.land/)

 ## Key Features

 - Dependency free!
 No third party dependencies.
-Only Deno Std Lib
 - Live reload of modified files.
-- Supports client side routing
+- Supports client side routing for Single Page Applications.
 - Supports HTTPS
 - Allows for programmatic use as a module
+- Boilerplating for rapid prototyping.

 ## Install Denoliver as an executable

 Install as a Deno executable.

 > NOTE: Deno is a secure runtime by default.
-You need to include the `--allow-net` and `--allow-read` flags to make sure Denoliver can serve your directory.
+You need to include the `--allow-net`, `--allow-read` and `--allow-write` flags to make sure Denoliver can serve your directory.

 ```
-$ deno install --allow-net --allow-read https://deno.land/x/denoliver/mod.ts
+$ deno install --allow-net --allow-read --allow-write https://deno.land/x/denoliver/mod.ts
 ```

 or if you're not happy with the name:

 ```
-$ deno install -n whateverNameYouWant --allow-net --allow-read https://deno.land/x/denoliver/mod.ts
+$ deno install -n whateverNameYouWant --allow-net --allow-read --allow-write https://deno.land/x/denoliver/mod.ts
 ```

 ## Running